 3. Moesgaard Museum

 I can’t recommend Moesgaard Museum enough!
-The architectural design of the building itself, the multi-sensory exhibitions and the location south of Aarhus overlooking both woodland and the sea, make this an attraction hard to beat.
+The architectural design of the building itself, the multi-sensory exhibitions and the location south of Aarhus overlooking both woodland and the sea make this an attraction hard to beat.
 It’s easy to see why Moesgaard also has been awarded two stars in the Michelin Green Guide.

-Both the Djengis Khan and Lives of the Dead exhibitions were amazing but I actually ended up spending most of my time studying the evolutionary stairway and a collection of skulls which depicts where we human beings originate from.
+Both the Djengis Khan and Lives of the Dead exhibitions were amazing but I actually ended up spending most of my time studying the evolutionary stairway and a collection of skulls that depicts where we human beings originate from.
 Even if you’re not a history nerd, I’m sure you’re going to love this place.

 Norway we have some serious catching up to do when it comes to museum experiences.

 Moesgaard is up there with the best museums I’ve ever seen, I could have spent hours and hours there.
-This is part of the Djengis Khan exhibition.

 4. Tivoli Friheden